 In this class the student will use a wide array of music production tools available for the iPad.
 Emphasis will be placed on scenarios where touchscreen mobile devices offer unique possibilities in the world of music production and performance.
 Students will explore new avenues for music creation and performance through solo and collaborative projects in a hands-on setting.
 Projects will include using the iPad as a self-contained production platform, as well as its integration into larger scenarios in music production and performance.
 Students will need their own iPad for work in the course.

-This course provides the student with the basic conceptual and practical skills needed to design sounds used in music and sound production, with a special emphasis on working with film and video games.
-Students will gain an understanding of basic subtractive synthesis and sampling techniques and design common types of musical sounds and sound effects.
-Sound sources used in the class will include original synthesizer patches, commercial sound effect libraries, and original field recordings.
-Common editing and effect processing techniques will be used to adapt these sources to specific needs of a project, as well as to create new and original sounds and effects.
-Projects will include musical examples as well as an original sound design for a video clip.
+This course provides students with the basic conceptual and practical skills needed to design and produce sound for film, animation and video games.
+Students will gain an understanding of the types of sound used in these productions and their role in storytelling.
+Resources used in the class will include synthesized and sampled sounds, commercial sound effect libraries, and original field recordings.
+Common editing and effect processing techniques will be used to adapt these sources to the specific needs of a project, as well as to create new and original sounds and effects.
+Projects will include video clips, animation, animated logos, and video game play.

 This course examines the technical attributes of loudspeakers that assist the recording engineer in creating the best possible product.
 Topics include basic components of loudspeaker design, driver parameters, sealed and vented enclosures, crossovers, studio monitors, and computer aided analysis systems.
 Through the process of designing, building, and testing a high performing pair of passive studio monitors, students learn both the technical and artistic considerations required to create loudspeaker designs for studio, consumer, and car audio applications.
 The course concludes with a critical listening evaluation of the finished speakers.